jaydenHYJ/jaydenHYJ.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: ""
+layout: single
 author_profile: true
 redirect_from:

-* /about/
+  - /about/
-* /about.html
+  - /about.html
 ---

 I am a Postdoctoral Research Fellow at the Institute of Computational Mechanics X AI, Fudan University.
 My research focuses on computational mechanics, fatigue life prediction, uncertainty quantification, machine learning for engineering, and finite element analysis.
 I am particularly interested in developing physics-informed and data-driven methods for reliability assessment, performance degradation analysis, and fatigue life prediction of complex engineering systems.